 About Rosenethe Singers

-Based in Dunblane, Stirlingshire, Rosenethe Singers is recognised as one of the leading amateur choirs in central Scotland, performing at least two concerts each year, accompanied by professional musicians and soloists.
+Based in Dunblane, in the district of Stirling, Rosenethe Singers is recognised as one of the leading amateur choirs in central Scotland, performing at least two concerts each year, accompanied by professional musicians and soloists.

 Rosenethe Singers, of which we are around 50 members, is an excellent size to perform the great works of choral music, such as Bach's St. Matthew & St. John Passions, Handel's Messiah and Mozart's Requiem.
 While performing repertoire familiar to many, we aim to introduce less well-known and more contemporary works to our audience: the 2017-18 season concluded with a thrilling Spring Concert* on 29th April, of Bernstein, Janáček and Kodály; and in November 2017, the Singers performed the U.K. premiere of Duggan's Kontakion for Bornholm (preceded by the gentler Requiem by Duruflé), with super reviews.